"Seeing the Faces Is So Important" -- Experiences From Online Team Meetings on Commercial Virtual Reality Platforms

-\textbf{Emojis. } To make up for the lack of facial expressions, AltspaceVR provides the ability to spawn emojis above the user's avatar to react visually (see \autoref{fig:emojis}).
+\textbf{Emojis. } To compensate for the lack of facial expressions, AltspaceVR allows spawning emojis above the user's avatar to react visually (see \autoref{fig:emojis}).
 One attendee \say{expressed frustration with the –.– emoticons over her head}{18} while having audio issues and no other means to communicate.
 A similar feature is also available on Zoom, despite other, more immediate ways to react: \say{When [the manager] asked the group to give quick reactions, most of the participants didn't speak or gesture as a response but used the UI feature showing a thumbs-up or smiley}{18}.
 The participants explained that they missed this feature on Engage and StarLeaf.
 On Engage, they found the meetings \say{less `affective' as I can't show any emotion with the icons}{13} as on AltspaceVR.